hmlongco/Factory/README.md

     static let anotherService = Factory { AnotherService(OrderContainer.optionalService()) }
 }
 ```
 It's important to note that in Factory a custom container is not really a "container" in the traditional sense.
 It's a name space, used to group similar or related factories together.
-All registrations and scopes are still managed by the parent `SharedContainer` classs on which all containers are based.
+All registrations and scopes are still managed by the parent `SharedContainer` class on which all containers are based.

 ## SharedContainer